Universal Credit is a payment to help with your living cast and it will replace:

 When will this happen?

-If you receive any of the benefits replaced by Universal Credit and your circumstances change (such as a change in wages, a partner moving in, a child born etc) you’ll be moved onto UC.
+If you receive any of the benefits that have been replaced by Universal Credit and your circumstances change (such as a change in wages, a partner moving in, a child born moving home etc.) you’ll be moved onto UC.